-1.5.2 Welds between plates and heavy pieces (solid parts in forged or cast steel or very thick plating) are to be made as full penetration welds.
+Welds in the rudder side plating subjected to significant stresses from rudder bending and welds between plates and heavy pieces (solid parts in forged or cast steel or very thick plating) are to be made as full penetration welds.
 In way of highly stressed areas e.g. upper part of spade rudder, cast or welding on ribs is to be arranged.
 Two sided full penetration welding is normally to be arranged.
 Where back welding is impossible welding is to be performed against ceramic backing bars or equivalent.
-Steel backing bars may be used and are to be continuously welded on one side to the heavy piece.
+Steel backing bars may be used and are to be fitted with continuous weld on one side to the bevelled edge, see Fig 1.
+The bevel angle is to be at least 15° for one sided welding.